Who are we

 The members of the Reading Climate Action Network board are volunteers drawn from various stakeholder groups.

 Co-chair and representing Higher Education and Research.
-Chair in Sustainable Futures in the Built Environment at University of Reading.
+Head of Strategic Engagement (Climate and Environmental Sustainability) at University of Reading.

 Tracey Rawling Church

-Co-chair & representing Business.
+Co-chair and representing Business.
 Principal Consultant at Acclaro Advisory.
 Representing Thames Valley Berkshire LEP.

 Paul Ducker